hsctim/Resume/README.md

 ## Custom Styles

-Some documentation files (e.g., awards.md) include custom CSS to ensure consistent presentation (e.g., setting the maximum width and height of images).
+Some documentation files (e.g., awards.md) include custom CSS to enforce consistent presentation—such as setting a maximum width and height for images.
+Note that these custom styles are not applied when rendered on GitHub; they are intended for local viewing or platforms that support custom CSS.

-Feel free to review and contact me for further details or opportunities based on the contents of these files.

----

-*This folder is maintained as a comprehensive portfolio of my professional journey.*